-Regional Counsel, Office of Criminal Conflict and Civil Regional Counsel, 1st DCA Region
+Candice K. Brower, Regional Counsel, Office of Criminal Conflict and Civil Regional Counsel, 1st DCA Region

 After eight years of a successful practice, she joined the newly created Office of Criminal Conflict and Civil Regional Counsel in Gainesville, Florida in 2008 as they were in need of someone to handle all of the juvenile delinquency cases.
 When help was eventually needed in dependency cases and criminal cases she chose to come on full time and has been devoting her career to public service ever since.
-Candice served as civil division chief and then Circuit Director for the Regional Counsel’s offices in the 8th Judicial Circuit until she was appointed by Governor Scott in 2016 to lead the agency.
+Candice served as Civil Division Chief and then Circuit Director for the Regional Counsel’s offices in the 8th Judicial Circuit until she was appointed by Governor Scott in 2016 to lead the agency.

-Candice is a 1994 Graduate of the University of Florida and a devoted Gator fan.
+In 2018, Candice was appointed by Governor Scott to serve on the Eighth Circuit Judicial Nominating Commission.
+She enjoys being involved with her local circuit and is proud to call Gainesville her home.
+She is a 1994 Graduate of the University of Florida and a devoted Gator fan.
 She is an avid runner, participating regularly in 5 k’s, 10 k’s, 15 k’s and half marathons.
-She is married to Edward John Brower, III who works for the County of Alachua and they have two sons Jack, age 15 and Edison, age 13.
+She is married to Edward John Brower, III and they have two sons.